-Both are basically the same.
+There are a few notable differences but both designs function basically the same.
 “Active” and “powered” speakers refer to speakers with power amplifiers built into either one speaker or both.
-Audioengine speakers were designed with the power amps in the left speaker to make connections easier as they only require 1 power cord and all connections are on the same speaker.
-It’s time to sell that big old stereo receiver and make the switch!
+Audioengine speakers were designed with the power amps in the left speaker to make connections easier as they only require one power cord and all connections are on the same speaker.
+So it’s time to sell that big old stereo receiver and make the switch!

-Will I get buzz from the speakers if I place my iPhone near my Audioengine speakers?
-I don't see any mention of GSM shielding in the speakers in the setup guide.
+Will I get buzz from the speakers if I place my iPhone near them?

 The headphone jack on my computer is noisy but I want to connect my Audioengine speakers to my Mac.
 What do I do?

 Some computer headphone outputs are noisy and have poor audio quality.
 If this is your computer, try using the USB connection with your A2+s.
 Or, check out our W3 wireless adapter (basically a wireless DAC with an analog output) or our D1 or D3 wired DACs for 24-bit playback.

 I'd like to connect an Apple Airport Express to my A2+ speakers to stream music from my Mac.
 I also wish to connect the speakers to my Samsung LCD TV.
 Is it possible to have simultaneous connections to the A2+?

 Yes, there are 2 audio inputs on Audioengine powered speakers so connect the Airport Express to one input and the variable output from your TV into the other.
 Both inputs are "open" or active so you can leave 2 audio sources plugged in at the same time with no need to flip any switches.